-To collect inventory from Solaris zones through the zero footprint method, the inventory beacon needs the credentials of the root user for these zones.
-For this, the Password Store on the appropriate inventory beacon(s) needs to be updated with these credentials.
-Use the value SSH account (password) for the Account Type field while adding the root user to the Password Store.
-For more information on using the password store, see the online help on inventory beacon.
+To collect inventory from Solaris zones through zero footprint inventory collection, the inventory beacon needs the credentials of the root user for these zones.
+For this, the Password Manager on the appropriate inventory beacon(s) needs to be updated with these credentials.
+Use the value SSH account (password) for the Account Type field while adding the root user to the Password Manager.
+For more information on using the Password Manager, see the online help for the inventory beacon.